This post was written by Michael Papania, a Newfield graduate of the Coaching for Personal & Professional Mastery program.

 - In this action or interaction, am I using knowledge or am I using wisdom?

 Mike Papania is a native of Lake Charles, Louisiana.
 He earned a B.S. degree in Psychology from Louisiana State University.
-Mike has been a certified Ontological Coach for 25 years and is the owner of Coaching for Success, Inc. He has been a member of the business community in Lake Charles for the past 35 years.
+Mike has been a certified Ontological Coach for twenty-five years and is the owner of Coaching for Success, Inc. He has been a member of the business community in Lake Charles for the past thirty-five years.

 Related Blog Articles